Malizor/deckard/README.md

 For Gnome projects:
 [https://deckard.malizor.org](https://deckard.malizor.org)
-(all UI and translations files are updated from master once a day)
+(all UI and translations files are updated from master/main once a day)

 ### FAQ